Multiscale method for image denoising using nonlinear diffusion process: local denoising and spectral multiscale basis functions: Problem formulation

 To solve the given nonlinear equation \eqref{eq:1}, we construct a discrete system at each time step using an appropriate approximation by space and time variables.
-An image can be represented as a structured grid with square cells where each cell represents a pixel so the value in the cell is the intensity of that pixel determining the color.
+An image can be represented on a structured grid with square cells where each cell represents a pixel so the value in the cell is the intensity of that pixel determining the color.
 We call a fully resolved approximation by space a fine grid.
 Later, we will introduce a coarse grid associated with a lower-resolution representation of the discrete problem.
-Let $K_i$ be the fine grid cell (pixel of the image) and $\mathcal{T}_h = \cup_{i=1}^{N_h} K_i$, where $N_h$ is the number of cells such that $N_h = N_x \times N_y$ for a greyscale image and $N_h = N_x \times N_y \times 3$ for a color image.

-Next, we define uniform time step size $\tau = t^n - t^{n-1} = T_{max}/N_t$ and $I^n = I(t^n)$ is the solution at time $t^n$ ($N_t$ is the total number of time steps).
-We use superscript $n$ to represent a time layer and subscript for space position $i$.
-To construct a space approximation, we employ a finite volume method with a two-point flux approximation and linearization with a previous time step